More about: Day Trips to Alpujarra from Granada

 Trevélez

-6. Why is it advisable to do an excursion to the Alpujarra from Granada?
+Why do we recommend a trip to the Alpujarra from Granada?

-The Alpujarra of Granada is located only 120 km from the city of La Alhambra.
+The Alpujarra is located only 120 km from the city of the Alhambra.
 For this reason, the connection between both destinations is much easier than you can imagine.
 Due to its proximity, Granada is the best city in Andalusia from which to travel to this area.

 In my personal experience the organised tour offers you numerous advantages ranging from transport to and from the city; the company of an expert guide and finally the opportunity to meet other travellers with the same interests as you.

-There is much to see and admire in the Alpujarra area, so a guided tour is highly recommended.
+There is so much to see and admire in the Alpujarra area that a guided tour is highly recommended.
 From the history of the Alpujarra, which shapes its customs and way of life, to its unique architecture, with its cubic shape and flat roof, which is said to be related to the typical architecture of desert villages.

 An expert guide, able to take you straight to the points of interest, will be invaluable.
 Especially if you are a short-term traveller in the city of Granada and want to make the most of your days of exploration.

-If your stay in Granada is 4 days or less, don't hesitate and opt for the guided tour.
+If you are staying 4 days in Granada or less, don't hesitate and opt for the guided tour.

-However, if you are in Granada for a longer stay and have plenty of time to explore on your own, then take advantage of this great opportunity and spend at least a weekend in the Alpujarra area.
+However, if you are staying in Granada for a longer period of time and have plenty of time to explore on your own, then take advantage of this great opportunity and spend at least a weekend in the Alpujarra area.

-You have several different alternatives to get to this part of the country and you will be able to choose one or the other depending on the time you have to explore .
+There are several different ways to get to this part of the country and you will be able to choose one or the other depending on the time you have to explore .
 Here are the most common alternatives.

 Travel by car from Granada.